oheunkyo/Feelings-on-Life-GSS/README.md

 ## Organization

 * Output contain the paper and the code, as well as the csv file for the data.
+* Inputs contain text files with dictionary type files needed for data cleaning.
-* Scripts contain R code used in data organization.
+* Scripts contain R code used in data cleaning.

 R Project can be accessed in the main folder.